Skip to main content

 As a veteran, Rhoda has numerous experiences with multiple religions, ethnicities, races, and sexual orientations, etc. She has in the past worked with individuals struggling with alcohol and substance usage, PTSD, ADHD, autism spectrum disorder, depression, anxiety, anger management, and trauma to name a few.
 She is presently open to working with children, adolescents, teens, and adults.
 Rhoda uses multiple therapeutic techniques in order to meet the changing needs of her clients.
 Because of this, it allows her to connect with her clients and work together with them to find a solution.
 Rhoda personally believes that the client is the expert in their life.
 She is there to assist the client to gain insight and tools to facilitate growth and change.
 Rhoda notes,” If you’re ready for change, I’m ready to be a part of it.”
 One fun fact about Rhoda is that she is a triplet.

-Pre-Licensed Counselor & Clinical Mentor
+Pre-Licensed Counselor & Intern Director

 Tiera McMakin